johnburbridge/python-cookbook/generics/README.md

-# Generics in Python
+# Python Generic Types Examples

-This section demonstrates the use of generics in Python using type hints and the `typing` module.
-We'll explore various aspects of generic programming through practical examples.

-## Stack[T] - Generic Stack Implementation
+This project demonstrates the implementation of generic types in Python, showcasing type-safe programming patterns commonly found in languages like Rust and Scala.

+## Implementations

-### Diagram
+### Stack[T]

+A generic stack implementation that can hold elements of any type.
+The stack is implemented using a list and provides type-safe operations.

 ```mermaid
 classDiagram